(reading time: 1 hour, 26 minutes)

 “You need a remedial lesson in the chain of fault,” Rob said.
 “All this goes back to Yugo trying to take the tiles.
 Absolutely everything that happens is his fault.
 We’re not even second in the chain; that would be Dlak Garbr for extricating Second from its home in the first place.
 We’re third, and that might as well be hundredth.”
 Rob punched a hole in every door they passed and stuck his head in to check the building for suitability.
-Alast copied him so he could see what sort of lives the people of Dhonshui lived.
+Alast copied him so he could see what sort of lives the folk of Dhonshui lived.

 He saw small homes with high ceilings, perfect for the stretched bergfolk.
-Their common trades became apparent after the first few workbenches: soapstone carving, green, blue, and yellow dye, and thick fiber made from mildewus trees that they fluffed into bedding and cushions.
+Their common trades became apparent after the first few workbenches: soapstone carving, green, blue, and yellow dye, and thick fibers made from mildewus trees that they fluffed into bedding and cushions.
 He noticed long bent fishing poles leaned up against walls, ornate carpet swatters, and drinking vessels that looked like bowls with spouts.
 He recalled seeing a few bergfolk in Crosstahl imbibe fruit juice through their nostrils, presumably to avoid making a mess of their furry chins.